-Supervised small group interaction that includes problem solving and discussion sessions.
-Normal ratio of credit to contact substantial change in course content, or hours is 1:2. (optional work sessions with no credit do not carry a course code).
-A teambased learning activity (TBL) is considered a tutorial.
+Supervised small group interaction thatincludes problem solving and discussionsessions.
+Normal ratio of credit to contacthours is 1:2. (optional work sessions with no credit do not carry a course code).
+A team-based learning activity (TBL) is considered tutorial.

-Laboratory (Practical) (credit: contact hour ratio = 1:2)
+Laboratory (Practical)

-Supervised, hands-on application of lecture material or acquisition of skills in a laboratory environment.
+(credit: contact hour ratio = 1:2) Supervised, hands-on application of lecture material or acquisition of skills in a laboratory environment.
 Normally a ratio of two contact hours to one credit is maintained.
 In cases where warranted by the nature of the course material, a ratio of 3:1 or 4:1 may be designated by the faculty.

-Field or Work Placement (credit: contact hour ratio = 1:3-4)
+Field or Work Placement (credit: contact hour ratio = 1:3 4)